ga-curriculum/responsive-design-v2/implementation-examples/README.md

 Some of the techniques Shopify used to accomplish this are as follows:

-- Responsive image: The background image for mobile is much smaller than in desktop.
+- Responsive image: The background image for mobile is much smaller than on a desktop.
-- Responsive nav bar: The nav stretches across the screen on a desktop view.
-On mobile, it's initially hidden, and users can press a hamburger icon to show it.
+- Responsive nav bar: The nav stretches across the screen in the desktop view.
+The nav is initially hidden on mobile devices, but users can press the hamburger icon to show it.
 - Layout orientation: The "Start free trial" and "Watch the Shopify story" buttons are positioned horizontally across from each other on the desktop.
 On mobile, they are stacked vertically.
 It's typical to display most content vertically for mobile devices, given the limited width of their screens.

 ![Shopify](./assets/shopify.png)